 Coming up with a guest list is one of the first steps you should take when planning a wedding, as it will help you to establish your budget, choose a venue, and guide you on an infinite number of other decisions.

 You and your fiance should come up with a list each of the people you would like to invite to your wedding, and then compare, to get a rough figure.
+(That makes it sound easy.
+Believe me, even this can create stress and arguments … which while perfectly normal, could be a great opportunity to seek out some couples counselling so you can work on your communication and conflict skills even before the Big Day!)

 Once your lists have been combined into one, it’s a good idea to share it with both sets of parents, to see if they have any suggestions of people you may not have thought of, or other advice.
 They will likely be more familiar with the dynamics among extended family members, and if there are difficulties between certain relatives which may change your list.
 For example, if your uncle and aunt have recently divorced after many years of marriage, although you may want to invite both, unless their parting has been extremely amicable you are probably best off only inviting your blood relative.